 Money and Happiness: An Enriching Relationship?

 The belief that money cannot buy happiness is one of the most popular beliefs coming from research in psychology.
 Presently, new research has challenged these popular assumptions.
-Researchers concluded that having more money has a direct relationship with increased overall life satisfaction or happiness.
+Researchers concluded that having more money has a direct relationship with increased overall life satisfaction.

-However, this money and happiness relationship is not a straight line.
+However, this relationship is not a straight line.
 As income increases after a certain point, its impact on happiness tends to reduce.
-And those with little money felt the highest increase in happiness with increased income.
+And those with little money felt happier with increased income.
 Even after basic needs have been covered, an increase in income still improved life satisfaction.

 Can money buy happiness?